 Gnosticism developed out of Judeo-Christian mysticism around the time of Christ.

 The deterioration of the Dead Sea Scrolls has obscured much of the text surrounding the coming of Melchizedek.
 But, he is clearly depicted as the leader of God’s angels in the war against darkness, ranking above the Archangel Michael (whom the Bible cites as the leader of God’s angels)

-The Bruce Codex is a manuscript found in Upper Egypt.
-The manuscript is a compilation of different texts, many of which are not understandable or relatable.
-It was intended for initiates of mystic schools in life pursuit of Gnostic and esoteric knowledge.
+The Bruce Codex was found in Upper Egypt.
+The manuscript is a compilation of different texts, many of which are not relatable or easy to understand.
+It was used by initiates of mystic schools in pursuit of esoteric knowledge.

-The Bruce Codex was passed down from initiate to initiate meaning that over time it became a record of secret knowledge acquired through the ages.
+From initiate to initiate, the Bruce Codex was passed down.
+Over time, it became a record of secret knowledge acquired through the ages.

 Recorded within the Bruce Codex are instructions by Jesus for baptism through fire (as opposed to holy water).
-Melchizedek is said to be the beholder of this holy fire, which, like holy water, purifies the body and washes away past sins.
+Melchizedek was the beholder of this holy fire, which, like holy water, purifies the body and washes away past sins.

 What’s In A Name?

 A rose by any other name would smell as sweet.